In Conversation with violist Katie Yap

 The first time I really encountered a historically informed approach to baroque music was when I took part in the Australian Youth Orchestra’s Baroque Style Workshop in 2010, with Elizabeth Wallfisch and Neal Peres da Costa.
 We were playing Vivaldi violin concertos, and as a typical university viola student obsessed with Shostakovich and Prokofiev, I thought ‘oh, boring!’
 How wrong I was.
 While Elizabeth shaped the intricate violin lines, Neal worked with us, the violists and cellists, to reveal how much incredible harmonic and rhythmic power that our seemingly boring inner parts and basslines can have, if they’re played in the right way.
 Since then, as I explore more of the baroque repertoire, I can’t get over how wonderful the emotions in this music are.
 The beguiling harmonies and the combination of emotional naiveté and complexity are incredibly engaging, and they give so much to both the player and the audience.

-Both in terms of venue and how the audience will engage with your performance (moving from set to set), this is quite a departure from how chamber music is typically presented today.
 Why do you think it’s important to continue to creatively explore new ways to present chamber music?

 In my own projects, I’m always looking for different ways to give performances, and I think it’s incredibly important not to get stuck in a rut.
 It’s up to us as performers and presenters to be creative with programming, venues, presentation, and how we engage our audiences to prove that.
 Going to a classical concert should be a real experience, and the things that surround the music should serve to enhance it.
 Though COVID was in many ways a disaster for the arts, it has also given us a great impetus to reflect on how we present our artform, and to be truly creative in our concerts, and respond with new energy and imagination.